 Who else would be impacted by a plastic straw ban?

-Young people with disabilities have been speaking out about the plastic straw ban, but this ban doesn’t just affect people in a certain age group.
-Senior citizens who have trouble gripping straws and using a cup independently also rely on plastic straws in order to be able to drink, and would have issues with the texture of paper straws and how they dissolve somewhat quickly.
-With the aging population increasing in America, more and more people may find themselves needing a plastic straw, and would not be able to drink out of a cup without one.
+Young people with disabilities have been speaking out about the plastic straw ban.
+This ban doesn’t just affect people in a certain age group though.
+Senior citizens who have trouble gripping straws and using a cup independently also rely on plastic straws to drink.
+They would have issues with the texture of paper straws and how they dissolve somewhat quickly.
+With the aging population increasing in America, more and more people may find themselves needing a plastic straw.
+They would not be able to drink out of a cup without one.

 What happens when you don’t use a straw?

-While I am able to drink out of a cup without a straw on occasion, it is very frustrating to do so.
-Often times I will end up spilling water all over myself, and it is a completely normal occurrence for me to have wet clothes from these spills.
-My family can also confirm that I have spilled water many times on the table, floor, and probably even the dog because I have trouble lifting cups and tipping them so I can drink.
+While I am able to drink out of a cup without a straw, it is very frustrating to do so.
+Often times I will end up spilling water all over myself, and have wet clothes from these spills.
+At home, I have spilled water many times on the table, floor, and probably even the dog.
+I have trouble lifting cups and tipping them so I can drink.
 With straws, the risk of me spilling things goes down dramatically.
-Read more about how I navigate the dining hall with vision impairment here.

 When are paper straws not usable?